dleloutre/VisualizacionDeDatos/README.md

 Each key can contain the following information:

- * label: Name or label you want to assign to the subgraph.
+- `label`: Name or label you want to assign to the subgraph.
- * color: Color you want to assign to the subgraph.
+- `color`: Color you want to assign to the subgraph.

 Both fields are optional; if not provided, labels will take the value of ${key}, and colors will be generated automatically.